crawl/crawl/.github/ISSUE_TEMPLATE/bug-report-for-dcss.md

+---
+name: DCSS bug report
+about: Use this template for reporting bugs in Dungeon Crawl Stone Soup
+title: ''
+labels: ''
+assignees: ''

+---

 <!-- When reporting a dcss bug, please include answers to the following
     questions, replacing or deleting all italicized text in the template: -->